 When you are shopping for formula, there are some things you can do to save some money.
 First of all, don’t stock up before your baby is born.
-You may need to try out a few different types or brands.
-Filling your pantry with a formula your baby may not end up liking would be a waste of money.
-You can find some great deals by shopping at major retailers like Walmart, Target, and Costco, and their prices may tend to be lower than a conventional grocery store.
+You may need to try out a few different types or brands of formula, and filling your pantry with formula your baby may not like would be a waste of money.
+You can find great deals by shopping at major retailers like Walmart, Target, and Costco, and their prices may be lower than a conventional grocery store.
 Buying in bulk is a good way to save money once you find a formula your baby likes.
 This could be buying larger quantities at a warehouse store like Costco or stocking up when you find it on sale.

 Allergies and Sensitivities

-As you introduce formula to your baby, you want to keep an eye out for any signs of allergies or sensitivities to ensure the formula you use agrees with your baby.
+As you introduce formula to your baby, you want to watch for any signs of allergies or sensitivities to ensure the formula you use agrees with your baby.
 Some gastrointestinal symptoms include diarrhea, vomiting, spitting up, or mucus or blood in your baby’s stool.
-Other signs present on the skin and can show up as a rash, eczema, or hives.
-Allergies or sensitivities may also show up as a stuffy or runny nose or cough.
+Other signs are present on the skin and can show up as a rash, eczema, or hives.
+Allergies or sensitivities may also appear as a stuffy, runny nose or cough.
 If you notice any changes in your baby after introducing or switching formula, please bring it up with your pediatrician and consider switching to another formula or brand.
 Even after switching to a formula that agrees with your baby, it may take several days for allergy symptoms to disappear.